Major League Baseball postseason: World Series

 Following the acceptance of a new collective bargaining agreement after the 2016 season (which went into effect in 2017) home-field advantage in the World Series is no longer tied to the outcome of the All-Star Game, but instead is granted to the team with the better regular-season record.
 One exception was 2020, when all World Series games were played at a neutral site.
-The home-field advantage designation in the World Series was determined based on whichever pennant winner held the higher seed in its league, not necessarily the team with the better regular season record.
-However, in the event both pennant winners had held the same seeding number, only then regular season records would have determined the home team in Games 1, 2, 6, and 7.
+The home-field advantage in the World Series (i.e., the home team for games 1, 2, 6, and 7) was granted to the pennant winner with the higher seed in its league, not necessarily the team with the better regular season record.
+If both pennant winners had the same seed, their regular season records decided the result.

+Home-field advantage can also work against a team.
+In nine of the past eleven seasons, home-field advantage has not decided World Series games: Between 2014 and 2022, and again since 2023, the home team did not win the deciding game of a World Series on their own home field, although the 2020 edition, played on a neutral site due to the COVID-19 pandemic, was won by the designated home team (that is, the team that batted second), the Los Angeles Dodgers, so technically speaking it was the first Series won by the home team since 2013.
+The 2022 edition was won in six games by the eventual designated home team, the Houston Astros, making them the first such team since 2013 to actually win the deciding game of a World Series on their own home field, in this case Minute Maid Park.
+The following year, the Texas Rangers won the 2023 Series at Chase Field, home of their opponents, the Arizona Diamondbacks, which held the home-field advantage for that Series.
+Then in 2024, the Los Angeles Dodgers won the World Series on the road at Yankee Stadium, home of their opponents, the New York Yankees, which held the home-field advantage for Game 5.

 League Championship Series

 Until 1998, the LCS alternated home-field advantage with a 2–3 format in the best-of-5 era (1969–1984) and a 2–3–2 format when it went to best-of-7 (1985–present).
 Since 1998, the team with the better record has had home field advantage, but a wild card team never secures the extra home game, regardless of regular-season records, unless both teams in the League Championship Series are wild cards (starting in 2022).